Utah Field House of Natural History State Park Museum: Museum features

 The Natural History Hall contains examples of animal life native to the area, arranged along a mural of the local environment spanning from the higher altitudes of the Uinta Mountains down to the lower Uinta Basin.

-Outside the museum is the Dinosaur Garden, which features 17 full-sized prehistoric animal replicas from the Pennsylvanian through the Pleistocene epochs on the Geological time scale.
+Outside the museum, the Dinosaur Garden features 17 full-sized prehistoric animal replicas from the Pennsylvanian through the Pleistocene epochs on the Geological time scale.
 Highlights include a twenty-foot Tyrannosaurus, a Stegosaurus, and two Moschops.
 The majority of these items were created by sculptor Elbert Porter, and were purchased in 1977 for the Field House.
 The newest addition, obtained by the museum in 1993, is a model of a Coelophysis made by artist David Thomas.

+The park also has a picnic area.

 History

 In 1945, the Utah State Legislature approved building a state-owned natural history museum in Vernal.
 This was a result of efforts by the local Lions Club and others.
 This museum was to house and display fossil remains of ancient life, along with other natural history items.
 Funding was made available in 1946, and the museum opened in 1948.
 Since that time, it has hosted millions of visitors.